catppuccin/nvim/README.md

 ```lua
 colorscheme catppuccino
 ```
 Passing `catppuccino` to the `colorscheme` command will pick the colorscheme in the config.
-Optionally you may pass the one you want to use by its code name (e.g. `colorscheme neon_latte`).
+Optionally, you could pass one by its code name (e.g. `colorscheme neon_latte`).

 For instructions on how to configure the plugin, check out the [configuration](#configuration) section.